This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 different vector dimensions %d and %dis returned when you perform an operation on vectors with different dimensions. - An error

-OceanBase vector search allows you to configure the vector index memory by setting the ob_vector_memory_limit_percentage parameter:
+OceanBase Database allows you to configure the memory for vector indexes by setting the ob_vector_memory_limit_percentage parameter:

-ob_vector_memory_limit_percentageto enable vector search.
-We recommend that you set it to30for optimal query performance.
-If you use the default value, no memory is allocated for vector indexes, and an error will be returned when you create an index.
-Here is an example:ALTER SYSTEM SET ob_vector_memory_limit_percentage = 30;Starting from V4.3.5 BP3, the vector search feature is enabled by default.
-The default value
+ob_vector_memory_limit_percentageparameter to enable vector search.
+We recommend that you set this parameter to30for optimal query performance.
+If you do not set this parameter, no memory is allocated for vector indexes, and an error is returned when you create an index.
+Here is an example:ALTER SYSTEM SET ob_vector_memory_limit_percentage = 30;Starting from V4.3.5 BP3, vector search is enabled by default.
+The default value of

-0indicates adaptive mode, where the system automatically adjusts the memory usage ratio for vector index data within the tenant, so manual adjustment is not required.- When the tenant’s actual memory is 8 GB or less, the value is set to
+0indicates adaptive mode, where the system automatically adjusts the memory usage ratio of vector index data in a tenant without manual intervention:- If the actual memory of a tenant is 8 GB or less, the value is automatically adjusted to

-40. - When the tenant’s actual memory is more than 8 GB, the value is set to
+40. - If the actual memory of a tenant is more than 8 GB, the value is automatically adjusted to

 50.

-- When the tenant’s actual memory is 8 GB or less, the value is set to
+- If the actual memory of a tenant is 8 GB or less, the value is automatically adjusted to

-A distance function calculates the distance between two vectors based on the specific distance algorithm used.
+A distance function is used to calculate the distance between two vectors.
+The calculation method varies depending on the distance algorithm.

 L2_distance

-Euclidean distance measures the distance between coordinates of the compared vectors -- essentially the straight-line distance between two vectors.
-It is calculated using the Pythagorean theorem applied to vector coordinates:
+The Euclidean distance measures the distance between the coordinates of the compared vectors, which is essentially the straight-line distance between the two vectors.
+It is calculated using the Pythagorean theorem applied to the vector coordinates:

 The function syntax is as follows: